 Butternut Juglans cinerea L. [MN Endangered List.]

 Butternut was first planted in the Garden by Eloise Butler in 1909.
 It is a native, erect, small to medium size tree, growing 40 to 70 feet, with a broad open crown.
 Male and female flowers are separate on the same tree and appear with the new leaves in Spring.
 Flowers mature to a cluster of 3 to 5 oblong, sticky, nuts with a yellow-green husk which contains an irregularly shaped 2-celled nut that has edible, oily meat.
 Trees need 12 to 20 years to produce any quantity of nuts.
 Butternut wood is much lighter than Black Walnut, but works easily with tools.
 It has been used in furniture and interior decoration but because of the scarcity of harvest-able trees it does not have much current use.
 Around the early 1900s it was much in use in Minnesota for interior trim in finer houses.
 Because large trees rarely reach 75 years of age, large pieces of lumber are not found even in specialty lumber yards.
 In former time periods when they were more abundant the nuts were used in baking, much like walnuts are today.
 The fruit husks will make a yellow and orange dye.
+Flowering is in late spring with late summer fruit.
 The oldest Butternut in the Garden was felled by a storm on June 23, 2003.
 [Back to top plant list]

 Christmas Fern Polystichum acrostichoides (Michx.)
 Schott.
 [MN Endangered List]

 Eloise Butler first planted Christmas Fern in 1908.
 She wrote in 1914: "The Christmas fern, so common farther east takes kindly to the bog as well as to the rich black soil of the wooded slopes.
 It is sometimes mistaken for a short leaved variety of the cultivated Boston fern, but a comparison of the fruit dots on the backs of fronds will show the difference."
 It is an evergreen fern growing in circular arching clumps.
 Fronds are either sterile or fertile.
 Fertile fronds have both sterile and fertile pinnae.
 The upper pinnae are fertile and are much smaller then the sterile pinnae lower on the frond.
 Christmas Fern is a good fern for beginners in fern culture.
 The common name comes from the use of this evergreen fern for decoration during the Christmas time.
+This is a woodland plant.
 [Back to top plant list]

 Minnesota Dwarf Troutlily Erythronium propullans A. Gray [MN Endangered List]